 Clark Brekke has been continuously involved with Goodwill since 1994, most recently serving as Chief Operating Officer before his appointment as President/CEO in 2008.
 A graduate in Business Administration from the University of Montana, Mr. Brekke received his Master of Arts in Organizational Leadership from Gonzaga University.
 He is a Certified Executive through Goodwill Industries International and also is a graduate of its Executive Development Program where he serves as a mentor to aspiring Goodwill executives.

 The President/CEO is assisted by his senior team.

-Goodwill Industries of the Inland Northwest has consistently received the maximum period of accreditation—three years—-for the following services:
+Another important way we measure the quality of our services is receiving accreditation by CARF (the national nonprofit Rehabilitation Accreditation Commission).
+Goodwill Industries of the Inland Northwest has consistently received the maximum period of accreditation—three years—for the following services:

 Goodwill’s current accreditation was awarded in September 2011 following an intense examination by CARF surveyors who scrutinize operational aspects of the organization, from management to safety to service delivery.

 In July, Goodwill Industries International (GII) announced that some Goodwill® member store locations may have been affected by a data security issue.
 These Goodwills were using a common third-party vendor for payment processing.
 Since then, based on a third-party investigation and work with federal law enforcement agencies, it was determined that our Goodwill stores were not impacted and our customers should feel assured that their payment card information is not affected by this issue.